 Canceled check.
 A canceled check, together with a bill from the payee, usually establishes the cost.
-However, a canceled check by itself does not prove a business expense without other evidence to show that it was for a business purpose.
+However, a canceled check by itself does not prove a business expense without other evidence to show a business purpose.

 Incomplete records.
 If you do not have adequate records to prove an element of an expense, you must prove the element by providing both of the following.